virtual-kubelet/azure-aci/README.md

 ### Create a service principal

 This creates an identity for the Virtual Kubelet ACI provider to use when provisioning resources on your account on behalf of Kubernetes.
-This step is optional if you are provisoning Virtual Kubelet on AKS.
+If you are provisioning Virtual Kubelet on AKS, please note: 1) This step is optional 2) The service principal will expire within a year unless [updated](https://docs.microsoft.com/en-us/azure/aks/update-credentials).

 1. Create a service principal with RBAC enabled for the quickstart:
     ```cli